The EU has committed over €2.7 billion to the African Peace Facility since 2004

 1. African-led Peace Support Operations (PSOs)

-2. Operationalisation of the African Peace and Security Architecture (APSA)
+2. Capacity-building in support of the African Peace and Security Architecture (APSA)

-APF funds can be used to finance costs incurred by African peacekeeping forces under the banner of the AU or an REC/RM or other sub-regional organisation carrying out a peace and security operation with an AU PSC mandate.
-These funds cover, for instance, the cost of transporting troops, soldiers’ living expenses and development of capabilities.
-The list of non-eligible APF expenditure includes ammunition, arms and specific military equipment, spare parts for arms and military equipment, salaries and military training for soldiers.
+APF funds can be used to finance costs incurred by African peacekeeping forces under the banner of the AU, REC/RM, or another sub-regional organisation carrying out a peace and security operation with an AU PSC mandate.
+These funds cover, for instance, the cost of transporting security forces, soldiers’ living expenses and development of military capabilities.
+The list of non-eligible APF expenditure includes arms, ammunition and specific military equipment, spare parts for arms and military equipment, as well as salaries and military training for soldiers.